jstenmark/ChatCopyCat/README.md

 *..or just tweak settings in the usual VS Code settings area under "ChatCopyCat"*

-> **:writing_hand: NOTE**:  Configure settings per use-case, feature compatability migh lack for some languages
+> **NOTE**:  Configure settings per use-case, feature compatability migh lack for some languages